 The minute you put your house on the market is the best time to start packing.
 I’m not talking the full scale, pack a dozen boxes at once sort of action.
 I’m talking about the things you can live without.
 Pack away the toys the kids have outgrown.
 Put away the holiday decorations in boxes that could be moved without repacking.

 Just in case you don’t move immediately, you need to be able to find the stuff you pack.
 This will help if your house sits on the market for 2 years (like ours did) or if you move within 30 days and you need to find stuff in your new house asap.
+We love our Brother Label Maker that lets us label everything. *but of course, you can use reliable Sharpie Markers too!

 Give up the Illusion of Control